joudy-sabbagh/Personalize_Nutrition_Recommender/README.md

 - API keys for external services (Clarifai, OpenAI, etc.)

 ### Environment Configuration
-The following variables are to be included in the .env file and we tried to have them as github secrets in our repository.
-However due to technical issues that didnt work so we included the .env file in our google drive : https://drive.google.com/drive/folders/1rY2HXo94G7ltzqzv6xeBEryEC5bfB_NY?usp=sharing
+The following variables are to be included in the .env file and are configured in the github secrets of our repository.
+In case of technical issues, we included the .env file in our google drive: https://drive.google.com/drive/folders/1rY2HXo94G7ltzqzv6xeBEryEC5bfB_NY?usp=sharing

 DB_HOST